nrwl/nx/docs/guides/monorepo-nx-enterprise.md

 Nx is a great tool for companies of all sizes.
 These days even small products have several microservies and several frontends (say desktop and mobile) which are often built by distributed teams.
 Being able to do this type of development holistically, using modern tools, is as important for a startup as it is for a well-established organization.

-Some things, however, are much important for large companies:
+Some things, however, are much more important for large companies:

 - Code organization & naming conventions
 - Code ownership